 In Washington, peer counseling is an approved Medicaid service.
 Peer counseling is provided by certified peer counselors who have met state requirements, taken the approved class, and passed the state test.

 The duties of a peer counselor vary widely, but they are all based on the effectiveness of assistance and support from people with shared life experience who are living in recovery.
 Peer counselors use their own stories in helping others develop hope and improve their lives.

 Adults, youth, parents, or legal guardians can become certified peer counselors and provide support to their families.

 What do certified peer counselors do?

-Peer counselors, under the supervision of a mental health professional and as part of a healthcare team, may:
+Certified peer counselors, under the supervision of a behavioral health professional, and as part of a health care team, may:

 - Assist you or your family in identifying services and activities that promote recovery and lead to increased meaning and purpose.